talhakhan13/CIS-162-30/syllabus.md

 ## Learning Management System

-Course documents, videos, assignments, grades, links, and announcements will be posted to Blackboard.
+Lecture vidoes and videos, assignments, grades, links, and announcements will be posted to Blackboard.

-Labs and projects will be posted and completed on PrairieLearn.
+Lab Assigments, course projects,  will be posted and completed on PrairieLearn.
 It is your responsibility to stay informed.

 ## Programming Language and IDE